ksauby/workshops/R/Rgraphics/Rgraphics.md

 </div>

-- You are encouraged to explore the ggplot2 documentation: <http://ggplot2.tidyverse.org/reference/>.
+- You are encouraged to explore the `ggplot2` documentation: <http://ggplot2.tidyverse.org/reference/>.
 There are many useful, simple examples to help you "build" your plot.
-Even though I've been using ggplot2 for years, I still look at the ggplot2 documentation almost everytime I build a figure using ggplot2.
+Even though I've been using `ggplot2` for years, I still look at the `ggplot2` documentation almost every time I build a figure using `ggplot2`.

-Starting A The End
+Starting A The End & What to Turn In
 ------------------

 My goal: by the end of the lab you will be able to reproduce this graphic from the Economist:

 ![](images/Economist1.png)

+**What to turn in:** You will create the figures from Exercises 1, 2, and etc... and include them in an R markdown file.
+You will "knit" that R markdown file and turn that in to your TA when you are done with the lab.

 Why `ggplot2`?
 --------------